AI-Vector-Accelerator/riscv-toolchain-setup-tests/README.md

 Details on this build system can be found here: https://github.com/openhwgroup/core-v-verif/tree/master/cv32/bsp#building-and-using-the-bsp-library

-In each program sub-directory there is a lib directory.
+In each C program sub-directory there is a lib directory.
 This directory contains the files `libcv-verif.a` and `link.ld`.

+In each C++ program lib directory there is also a file called crtbegin.o.

 ### libcv-verif.a
 This archive file contains bare-metal implementations of essential functions usually provided by the OS.